Minutenreis/tsunami_lab/docs/UserDoc/10_1_CUDA.rst

 | What are blocks and threads?
 | How do i calculate them?
 | And for what do i need the thread id?
+|
 | So the blocks are the number of parallel processes that are running at the same time.
 | The threads are the number of parallel processes that are running at the same time in one block.
 | The thread id is needed to calculate the index of the array that is calculated by the thread.
+|

-To visualize this we can use the following picture:
+| To visualize this we can use the following picture:

 .. figure:: _static/10_cuda_indexing.png
     :width: 700

 Analysis and Modification for Cuda
 ----------------------------------

-While analyzing we noticed that we should be able to just use cude everyhwere where we used openmp.
+While analyzing we noticed that we should be able to use cuda everyhwere where we used openmp.
 So we just replaced the openmp pragmas and replaced the code in it with cuda kernels.

 First "victim" of our replacement where the functions that calculate ghostcell-updates.